RajeshSmsDigital/FD-coding-challenge/README.md

 # FD-coding-challenge
-Coding challenge for FD
+Coding challenge for Fashion Digital

 ## Steps to run this project
-first download or clone the repository
+First download or clone the repository

 ## Step 1: Add required things

-- latest Node version of v16
+- Latest Node version of v16
 - Typescript

 ## Step 2:  Run Frontend